Afshaan13/SML5282-Afshaan/page6.md

 <img src="https://e00-lab-elmundo.uecdn.es/los-mas-ricos/images/portraits/big/juan-roig-alfonso.jpg" /></div>
 <div>
 <h2><strong>His impact on the business environment</strong></h2>
 <p>Juan Roig Alfonso is a Spanish billionaire businessman and the president of Mercadona, the Spanish supermarket chain.
 He went to the university of Valencia and was not the brightest student yet was able to build up his supermarket chain, which now runs over 1,400 stores.
-His success in retail has been due to a risky strategy of competitive pricing and on technological innovations that has led him to become immensely famous and successful as a result.</p>
+His success in retail has been due to a risky strategy of competitive pricing and technological innovations that have led him to become immensely famous and successful as a result.</p>
 </div>
 </div>
 <p>&nbsp;</p>